team23/b5/docs/modules/template.md

 ## Template context

 b5 will provide the configuration as `config` as template context.
-Also the full `state` of the current b5 run will be available.
-Template context will look like:
+Also the full `state` of the current b5 run will be available, in addition the full ENV will be available as `env`.
+Template context might look like:

 ```json
 {"config": {"modules": {"template": null},